Skip to content

 Original price

-Key Stage 1Events Beyond Living MemorySignificant IndividualsHistoryYear 2
+Key Stage 1History Knowledge OrganiserEvents Beyond Living MemoryHistoryYear 1Year 2

 Checkout securely using your preferred payment method

-This Great Fire of London Year 2 planning pack is full of all the lesson plans, differentiated activity ideas, slideshow presentations and printable worksheets and resources you need to deliver a fantastic KS1 Great Fire of London scheme of work to your class!
+This Great Fire of London Year 1/2 planning pack is full of all the lesson plans, differentiated activity ideas, slideshow presentations and printable worksheets you need to deliver a fantastic KS1 Great Fire of London scheme of work to your KS1 class!
+A Knowledge Organiser is available to support the learning in this scheme.
+It is included in the Complete Series download or can be purchased individually.

 #TheCompleteSeries5lessons

-Take your Year 2 children back to 1666 and the era of the Stuarts as they find about about the Great Fire of London and the effect it had on the people of the time.
-They will find out when, where, how and why the Great Fire happened, and explore how we know about it through the diary of Samuel Pepys and other sources.
+Take your KS1 class back to 1666 and the era of the Stuarts as they find out about the Great Fire of london and the effect it had on the people of the time.
+Children will find out when, where, how and why the Great Fire happened, and explore how we know about it through the diary of Samuel Pepys and other sources.

-This Year 2 Great Fire of London KS1 History pack contains everything you need to teach your class what they need to know about one of the most devastating years in London's history - and it's all prepared and ready for you to download and teach!
+This Year 1/2 Great Fire of London History pack contains everything you need to teach your class what they need to know about one of the most devastating events in London's history - and it's all prepared and ready for you to download and teach!
+This scheme is also part of a Topic Bundle - perfect if you are teaching 'The Great Fire of London' as a cross-curricular topic!

 What's included: